Real-Time-Kodi/PiBAN/README.md

 # Pi-Eraser
 Automatic Raspberry-pi based secure hard drive eraser.
+This will erase any block device plugged into the USB bus using the shred command.

 # WARNING:
 This will wipe any block device hooked to the Pi's USB without asking confirmation.
 Use with extreme caution.